 IELTS: 6.5 overall with no element less than 5.5

-Entry requirements: As our popular programmes are consistently oversubscribed we advise early applications (prior to May each year) since we cannot accept applicants once the programmes are full.
-Entrants are normally required to have obtained a good first or second class UK honours degree (or equivalent from a university outside the UK) in psychology or a related discipline (for example, cognitive neuroscience).
-Your degree should have included biological psychology as required by the British Psychological Society.
+Entry requirements: Due to the popularity of our programmes and the restricted numbers we are able to accept, we would recommend applying as early as possible to avoid disappointment.
+You are normally required to have obtained an undergraduate upper second class honours degree (or equivalent from a university outside the UK) in psychology or a related discipline (for example, cognitive neuroscience).
+Your degree should reflect psychology as a scientific discipline and have included the study of brain and behaviour.

 Programming in behavioural and cognitive neuroscience